curl/everything-curl/cmdline/configfile.md

 The file path specified is relative to the current directory in your terminal.

-You can name the config file whatever you'd like. `configFile.txt` is used for simplicity in the example above.
+You can name the config file whatever you like. `configFile.txt` is used for simplicity in the example above.

 ## Syntax